-- 1. Check departmental descriptions for courses that are considered overlaps.
+- Check departmental descriptions for courses that are considered overlaps.
 Some courses may not be used to fulfill distribution requirements.
 Students should consult with their advisers on these points. - 2.
 Cross-listed courses may count only once in fulfilling requirements. - English W131 and other composition courses may not be used to complete the Area III requirements. - 4.
 It is recommended that a student who intends to pursue graduate studies plan to take the Graduate Record Examination (GRE) at the beginning of the senior year.

-Bachelor of Arts Degree
+Bachelor of Arts Degree and Bachelor of Science Degree